 HSK Level 1

-If you have never learnt Mandarin before and are exploring the language for the first time, this is the best place to start.
-Designed to get you to speak Mandarin after just the first few classes, Inchin Closers Native Chinese Teachers ensure you are able to learn both the language and culture.
-Teaching Chinese language since the last 13 years, Inchin Closer is India’s premium Chinese language institute.
+If you have never learnt Mandarin Language before and are exploring the language for the first time, this is the best place to start.
+Designed to get you to speak Mandarin after just the first few classes, Inchin Closers Native Chinese Teachers ensure you are able to learn Chinese language and culture.
+Conducting Chinese language Courses since the last 13 years, Inchin Closer is India’s premium Chinese language institute.

-We offer two options for those interested in learning Chinese.
+We offer two options for those interested to learn Chinese.
 Please toggle the drop down alongside to see prices for each course.

 Beginners: This is a 22 hour, introduction to Chinese language course.
 During this course, students will gain a firm grasp of Chinese phonetics, be able to introduce themselves – say who they are, where they are from and what they do, they will also learn Chinese numbers and will be able to bargain as well as give clients a date and time (deadline).